TorbenRahbekKoch/mr-legacy/public/data/blogs/architecture-modernization/entry.md

 See also [my reading list](/pages/reading-list) and [resources](/pages/resources)

-I'm uploading this review as I go along :)
+I'm uploading this review as I go along - hold on tight, there's 17 chapters:)

 # Who is it for?